jensarps/IDBWrapper/README.md

 b) show how IDB works.
 The code is split up into short methods, so that it's easy to see what happens in what method.

+"Showing how it works" is the main intention of this project.
+IndexedDB is all the buzz, but only a few ppl actually know how to use it.

+The code in IDBWrapper.js is not optimized for anything, nor minified or anything.
+It is meant to be read and easy to understand.
+So, please, go ahead and check out the source!

 Usage
 =====